§ 1-4-707. Dispositional orders--Determinations

 3. If the court finds that continuation of reasonable efforts to return the child home are inconsistent with the permanency plan for a child, the court shall determine whether reasonable efforts have been made to complete the steps necessary to finalize the permanent placement of the child.

-4. Reasonable efforts to reunite the child with the child's family shall not be required pursuant to the provisions of Section 1-4-809 of Title 10A of the Oklahoma Statutes.
+4. Reasonable efforts to reunite the child with the child’s family shall not be required pursuant to the provisions of Section 1-4-809 of this title.

 D. In any dispositional order involving a child sixteen (16) years of age or older, the court shall make a determination, where appropriate, of the services needed to assist the child to make the transition from out-of-home care to independent living.